Using a DTMF keypad to control a conference

 Host participants using telephones or SIP/H.323 endpoints that support DTMF can control aspects of a conference by using their keypad.

-For information on using Infinity Connect clients to send DTMF tones to another participant, see Using Infinity Connect in-call controls.
+For information on using Connect apps to send DTMF tones to another participant, see Using Connect app in-call controls.

 The default DTMF controls that can be used within a conference